Root Awakening

 They didn’t look in.

 Dale looked at the notebook.
-At his own hand on the bar beside it, the pen capped in his shirt pocket, the pen he had used for twenty years to carry the things he knew were true.
+At his own hand on the bar beside it, the pen capped in his shirt pocket, the pen he used to carry the things he knew were true.

-He had kept the key in his pocket the whole time.
+He kept the key in his pocket the whole time.

 The bar hummed around them.
 The kava shells sat empty, the wood warm from their hands.
-Dale was on his usual stool, in his usual sanctuary, a place that held something real inside an ordinary shell.
+Dale was on his usual stool, in his usual sanctuary, a place where real things happened inside an ordinary shell.
 Everything in the room was the same.

 Nothing was.